Amourspirit/libreoffice-python-path-ext/README.md

 The work around for this is to create symbolic links to each cpython binary in the selected folder and its subfolders.
 This extension will create the symbolic links for you.
 For example `bit_generator.cpython-3.8.so` would be a symbolic link that points to `bit_generator.cpython-38-x86_64-linux-gnu.so` and now LibreOffice python is able to import it.

-With a folder selected in the `Python Paths` dialog, click on `Create Links` and the extension will prompt you to create symbolic links in the selected folder and its subfolders.
+With a folder selected in the `Python Paths` dialog, click on `Create Links...` and the extension will prompt you to create symbolic links in the selected folder and its subfolders.

 For example before linking with numpy installed an the virtual environment.
 When trying to import numpy the following error is displayed.